 - In women under 45, breast cancer is more common in Black women than white women.
 Overall, Black women are more likely to die of breast cancer.
 (BreastCancer.org)

 - For additional statistics and supplemental readings see InFocus Supplemental Reading document linked here.

 A core approach of both InFocus and FYWS is that faculty across disciplines can engage with themes, writing, and reflection through their specific knowledge domain.
-There are FYWS classes in a variety of fields of study, which leads to robust discussion across campus regarding health and healthcare as students, faculty, and writing fellows engage with the summer text and annual theme from myriad perspectives.
+There are FYWS classes in a variety of fields of study, which leads to robust discussion across campus regarding health and justice as students, faculty, and writing fellows engage with the summer text and annual theme from myriad perspectives.

 Over the 2021-2022 year, InFocus will continue the conversation about health and healthcare access by hosting events and providing opportunities for all students, faculty, staff, and the broader community to engage with these issues.

 InFocus/FYWS Kickoff Event - Thursday, September 23, 2021, at 6:00 pm

 Bethany Hamilton, Director of the National Center for Medical-Legal Partnership, is scheduled to speak to our campus community about health equity and social justice.
 More details coming soon.